-- 1.14.
+- 1.11.
 This HNP reflects the culmination of work by the NPWG since the Parish was designated for neighbourhood plan making in July 2012.
-It builds upon the evidence gathering, stakeholder engagement and plan preparation that took place in formulating the initial version of the HNP that was the subject of statutory consultation in 2016. - 1.15.
+It builds upon the evidence gathering, stakeholder engagement and plan preparation that took place in formulating the initial version of the HNP that was the subject of statutory consultation in 2016. - 1.12.
 Since HPC resolved to progress with a revised HNP in June 2018, the NPWG have undertaken a detailed review and update of the evidence base.
-Integral to this approach has been a review and update of the Vision and Strategic Objectives of the Submission HNP. - 1.16.
-In addition, a review has been undertaken of the planning policies and aims.
-This has been informed by new and revised background papers on Housing; Policy 1: Local Gaps; Policy 2: Local Green Spaces. - 1.17.
-Public consultation on the Regulation 14 Pre-Submission took place between January-February 2019.
-Following a review of representations received, the Submission HNP has been prepared.
-It has been prepared in accordance with the Neighbourhood Planning (General) Regulations 2012 and is in "general conformity" with the strategic policies of the MSDP. - 1.18.
-In addition, the accompanying background papers on: Housing; Policy 1: Local Gaps; and Policy 2: Local Green Spaces have also been updated.
+This has had regard to feedback received in response to the previous Regulation 16 consultation HNP, the recently adopted MSDP, the emerging SDLP and the revised NPPF. - 1.13.
+Integral to this approach has been a review and update of the Vision and Strategic Objectives of the Submission HNP.
+These have been the subject of consultation as part of the Scoping Report consultation with the requisite statutory bodies between August-September 2018.